talium0713/talium0713.github.io/_pages/index.md

 <p style="text-align: justify">
 I am a Ph.D student at <a href="https://cml.snu.ac.kr/">CML Lab</a> in Seoul National University, advised by <a href="https://cml.snu.ac.kr/?page_id=5948">Jungwoo Lee</a>.
+_Considering_, _modeling_, and _optimizing_ human decision-making processes to obtain theoretical results is how I approach research.
+I am currently open to any opportunities or collaborations and interested in participating in a research internship related to reinforcement learning.
 </p>